ragnarok85/HTMLandNIF/README.md

        where:

-      -f is the file to be processed
-      -p is the prefix submitted by the user
-      -u is the path of RDFUnit
+                  -**f** is the file to be processed -**p** is the prefix submitted by the user -**u** is the path of RDFUnit

-      I defined the -u parameter because I have troubles to run RDFUnit outside their main folder. thats it, if I run "RDFUnit-0.8.1/bin/rdfunit-dev -d ...." some errors messages was shown.
-But if I run "bin/rdfunit-dev -d ..." any error message is shown.
+      The -u parameter was defined because when running RDFUnit outside their main folder it does not work.
+But if RDFUnit is run it in their main folder it works normally.

        The spotlight evaluation was made as follows:

       curl -X POST http://api.dbpedia-spotlight.org/rest/annotate --data "text=$TEXTCONT" --data "prefix=$PREFIX" --data "confidence=0.5" -H "Accept:text/turtle"

-       where $FILE is the html file, $PREFIX is the prefix given by the user and $TEXTCONT is the plain text of the Html file
+       where **$FILE** is the html file, **$PREFIX** is the prefix given by the user and **$TEXTCONT** is the plain text of the Html file

        The NIF validation was made as follows:

                   bin/rdfunit-dev -d $FILEPATHSPOT -s nif -o html

-       where $FILEPATHSPOT is the output of spotlight.
+       where **$FILEPATHSPOT** is the output of spotlight.